Can I Learn How to Paint Good Art?

 We rarely put the subject dead-center in the middle of the painting.
 That's boring.

-Learn the essential techniques for good composition in art.
+See essential techniques of good composition in art.

 What Is a Focal Point and How Do I Make a Strong One?